Anthyko/nixos-config/README.md

 - files prefixed with `_` are ignored by import-tree
 - NixOS and Home Manager modules are kept separate
 - modules/ contains reusable logic
-- home-manager/ is being progressively migrated into modules/

 ---